-But the city also adapted as space is at a premium in Japan, Kobe created a unique shopping experience, under the overhead railway lines.
+But the city also adapted, because space is at a premium in Japan.
+So Kobe created unique shopping districts under the overhead railway lines.

-Here you can wander underneath to browse at a variety of shops or dine at small restaurants.
+Here you can wander underneath to browse at a variety of shops, eat street food, or dine at small restaurants.

 - Getting to Kobe: 15 minutes on the Sanyo Shinkansen or 20 minutes on the JR Special Rapid Train.

-Now, this is a dish you must try for a taste and cooking experience.
+Now, this is a dish you must try during your day trip.

 Kobe beef (Wagyu beef) is beef marbled with fat grown from Japanese black cattle.

 For a taste sensation, Kobe has several restaurants offering a set menu for Kobe Beef.

 We chose a small restaurant and sat at the bar where we could watch the meal preparation.